 In fact, the American Academy of Pediatrics recommend that children be discouraged from consuming caffeine and should never drink energy drinks.

 The jury is also still out on whether patients with cardiovascular disease should avoid coffee or not.
-Scientists disagree over the evidence, with some studies disputing the link between caffeine and irregular heartbeat and others confirming it.
+Scientists disagree over the evidence, with some studies disputing the link between caffeine and irregular heartbeat and others

 But there is evidence to suggest that caffeine can interact with some medication taken for high blood pressure, making the drug less effective.